awesomemotive/easy-digital-downloads/readme.txt

 = 1.4.0.3 =

+* January 1, 2012
+* Fixed an error with the dashboard summary widget for previous month (if current month is Jan)
 * Fixed an issue with guests and discount codes
 * Travis now autoloads all of EDD
 * WP_Sessions removed temporarily